Lina-Hammami/thortful-challenge/readme.md

 # Steps
-- git clone this link, type this line into your terminal:
+- Clone this link, type this line into your terminal:
   `git clone https://github.com/Lina-Hammami/thortful-challenge.git`
 - Open the project on your preferred IDE (example IntelliJ)
 - Make sure you have installed the convenient java version (java17)